WMD-group/MacroDensity/README.md

 python SphericalAverage.py
 ```

-or altenatively, imported into another script via:
+or alternatively, imported into another script via:

 ```
 import macrodensity as md
 md.spherical_average(cube_size=[2,2,2],cube_origin=[0.5,0.5,0.5],input_file='LOCPOT')
 ```

 This results in an output of the average potential in the volume, and the variance of the potential.
-If the variance is too high it means that you are not sampling a plateau in the potential; typically values below 10e-4 are acceptable.
+If the variance is too high it means that you are not sampling a plateau in the potential.
+Typically values below 10e-4 are acceptable, but you can also use MovingCube.py to verify this.

 ### MovingCube.py
 ------------